Porsche Macan Electric review

 Tax

 Electric cars no longer qualify for zero Vehicle Excise Duty (VED) road tax due to changes that were implemented in April 2025.
 As a result, all Macan Electric variants are subject to a yearly charge.
 Year one sees an unalarming cost of only £10, but things soon climb from year two onwards.
-On top of the standard annual rate of £195, you’ll also find yourself at the mercy of the luxury car tax, because this car crosses the £40,000 threshold by a long way.
+On top of the standard annual rate of £195, you’ll also find yourself at the mercy of the luxury car tax, because this car crosses even the increased £50,000 threshold for EVs by a long way.
 In total, you’re looking at £620 per annum between years two and six.

-There’s a bit of relief for company car drivers, though, because you’ll enjoy a Benefit-in-Kind (BiK) company car tax rate of just three per cent.
+There’s a bit of relief for company car drivers, though, because you’ll enjoy a Benefit-in-Kind (BiK) company car tax rate of four per cent for the ‘26 to ’27 tax year, five per cent from ‘27 to ‘28, and seven per cent from ‘28 to ‘29.

 Depreciation

 According to our depreciation data, the Porsche Macan Electric is likely to hold on to its value better than its closest rivals.
-After three years or 36,000 miles, the Macan Electric is likely to hold on to between 57 to 59 per cent of its original value.
-That’s better than the Audi Q6 e-tron (49 to 52 per cent) and the Mercedes EQE SUV (42 to 49 per cent).
+After three years or 36,000 miles, the Macan Electric is likely to hold on to between 57 and 60 per cent of its original value.
+That’s better than the Audi Q6 e-tron range (46 to 53 per cent), and a lot better than the Volvo EX40, which is only likely to retain between 38 and 42 per cent of its original value over the same period.

 Interior, design & technology